Sleep, Why Won’t You Come to Me?

 What Essential Oils are Good for Sleep and Relaxation?

-    I admit, I knew absolutely nothing about essential oils before I started using them to help me sleep.
+I admit, I knew absolutely nothing about essential oils before I started using them to help me sleep, and I wanted to know how to use essential oils for sleep properly.
 I started off using a premade sleep blend, but I eventually realized it was better to make my own sleep blend recipes.

 Even if you were like me and had no clue about essential oils and aromatherapy, most people know lavender is associated with relaxation and stress relief, and it’s extremely effective.
 It’s the first one I thought of.

 But what essential oils are good for sleep besides lavender?
 There’s many quality essential oils for sleeping that’s just as effective, if not more effective, than lavender.
 You can even mix different them and create essential oil sleep recipes, too.

 These are my top six essential oils for sleep I prefer to use.
 You can use them topically, but I recommend you use a small, quiet essential oil diffuser, placed beside your bed for best results.

 Wake Up Feeling Tired?
 Improve Sleep Quality with Valerian Essential Oil

 Valerian essential oil is a sleep powerhouse.
 Valerian’s main active compound, valerenic acid, has sedative properties.
 It’s known to help you fall asleep quickly, promote a more peaceful sleep, and stay asleep longer without sleep interruptions.